 What Are Lawyer Hourly Rates?

 Lawyer rates per hour depend on various factors.
-These factors include lawyers’ expertise, experience, location of practice, area of practice.
-Not just that average attorney hourly rate will also depend on the complexity of the case.
+These factors include lawyers’ expertise, experience, location of practice, and area of practice.
+Not just the average attorney’s hourly rate will also depend on the complexity of the case.
 Individual lawyers or law firms usually set the average hourly rate of a lawyer.

 Hourly Vs. Flat Fees